Special Educational Needs & Disability Studies BA (Hons)

 Social Theory of Disability

-The second year of your course is underpinned by the social model of disability.
-You will develop an understanding of the significance of this in terms of theory and practice in relation to Special Educational Needs.
-You will engage with recent and relevant research that models the application of the social model as a conceptual and practical tool for change.
+The second year of your special educational needs & disability studies course is underpinned by the social model of disability.
+You will develop an understanding of its significance in both theory and practice in relation to special educational needs & disability studies.
+You will also engage with recent and relevant research that demonstrates the application of the social model as a conceptual and practical tool for change.

 Exploring Diversity, Disability and Education

-You will engage with recent research that offers alternative readings of impairment such as work on neurodiversity, dyslexia and lexism, as well as sensory, bodily and cognitive diversity.
-You will be encouraged to develop independent research to support your choice for a focused study.
+You will engage with research offering alternative readings of impairment, including work on neurodiversity, dyslexia and lexism, as well as sensory, bodily, and cognitive diversity.
+You will be encouraged to develop independent research to support your choice for a focused study within special educational needs & disability studies.

 Exploring Professional Values and Attitudes

-The relationship between embodied and professional knowledge forms an important core for this section of the course.
-The ethics of professional practice will be explored with reference to a range of educational contexts and professional roles and practice-based research.
-You will also have an opportunity to enhance your knowledge and awareness of issues relating to ethics of practice and to gain knowledge about future employment opportunities.
+The relationship between embodied and professional knowledge forms a core part of this section of the special educational needs & disability studies course.
+The ethics of professional practice are explored with reference to a range of educational contexts, professional roles, and practice-based research.
+You will also enhance your knowledge and awareness of issues relating to ethics of practice while gaining insights into potential future employment opportunities.

 Researching Disability

-This final element of your studies engages with ethical and philosophical as well as practical dimensions of researching disability.
-You will study the importance of lived and embodied experience and methods and approaches for emancipatory and participatory forms of research
+This final element of second-year study engages with the ethical, philosophical, and practical dimensions of researching disability.
+You will examine the importance of lived and embodied experience as well as methods and approaches for emancipatory and participatory forms of research in special educational needs & disability studies.

 Year Three